Josyf Slipyj: Release to Rome and honors from the Vatican

 On 23 January 1963, he was freed by Nikita Khrushchev's administration after political pressure from Pope John XXIII and United States President John F. Kennedy.
 He arrived in Rome on 9 February 1963 in time to participate in the Second Vatican Council.

 Beginning in 1963 many Ukrainian bishops lobbied for Slipyj to be named patriarch, but Pope Paul VI refused, instead creating the new office of major archbishop and appointing Slipyj as its first incumbent on 23 December 1963.

+In 1949 Slipyj had been secretly (in pectore) named a cardinal by Pope Pius XII, but this would have expired in 1958 when that pope died.

 On 25 January 1965 Pope Paul VI named Slipyj a cardinal and appointed him Cardinal-Priest of Sant'Atanasio.
 At the time he was the 4th cardinal in Ukrainian Greek-Catholic Church history.
-In 1949 he had been secretly (in pectore) named a cardinal by Pope Pius XII, but this would have expired in 1958 when that pope died.
+He was given a red koukoulion at the consistory as well as a galero.

 Because he was major archbishop (not patriarch), he was cardinal priest instead of being in the then-new rank of cardinal patriarch.
 His successors in Ukraine, whether cardinals or not, have used the title of major archbishop.

 He did not participate in the 1978 papal conclaves in August and October, being past the age of 80 then.

 On the first occasion of an audience with Pope John Paul II, the Pope showed respect by greeting Cardinal Slipyj first, which was contrary to protocol.